gamemanual0/gm0/source/docs/hardware-basics/servo-guide/specialty-servos.rst

 HS788 Sail Winch Servo
 ----------------------
-This large scale :term:`servo` is unusual in that it is able to rotate multiple turns while retaining positioning feedback.
-Most :term:`servos <Servo>` have 180 degree range; for HS788, the range is about 8 full turns when used with a :term:`servo` controller capable of 500-2500 microsecond PWM signal, such as :term:`REV Expansion Hub <Expansion Hub>`.
+This large scale :term:`servo <Servo>` is unusual in that it is able to rotate multiple turns while retaining positioning feedback.
+Most :term:`servos <Servo>` have 180 degree range; for HS788, the range is about 8 full turns when used with a :term:`servo <Servo>` controller capable of 500-2500 microsecond PWM signal, such as :term:`REV Expansion Hub <Expansion Hub>`.
 This makes it a great option for powering linear slides (as long as they do not carry too heavy load).

 HS788 is available from several vendors including Servocity and goBILDA, both of which offer 25% discount to FTC teams.

 PARALLAX High Speed CR Servo
 ----------------------------
-This continuous rotation :term:`servo` from Parallax (https://www.parallax.com/product/900-00025) has the speed of up to 180 RPM - three times as fast as most :term:`servos <Servo>`.
+This continuous rotation :term:`servo <Servo>` from Parallax (https://www.parallax.com/product/900-00025) has the speed of up to 180 RPM - three times as fast as most :term:`servos <Servo>`.
 This makes it usable for powering intakes
 (assuming you do not need much torque) and similar designs.
-Note that this :term:`servo` requires 6V input, so it can not be used directly with :term:`REV hubs <Expansion Hub>`, which only provide 5V.
+Note that this :term:`servo <Servo>` requires 6V input, so it can not be used directly with :term:`REV hubs <Expansion Hub>`, which only provide 5V.
 Instead, you need a